 - Transfer to media – I use forceps to pick up each individual seed.
 A wire ring works well too.

-I have also successfully sterilized Dionaea seed by simply doing a 10 minute soak in 10% bleach followed by a 3 minute rinse in sterile water and the transferring to media.
+I have also successfully sterilized Dionaea seed by simply doing a 10-minute soak in 10% bleach followed by a 3-minute rinse in sterile water and then transferring to media.

 How do I sterilize water?

 The same way that you sterilize the media, in a pressure cooker or a microwave.

 For making small amounts, mix 10 ml of bleach to 90 ml distilled/RO water.
 I usually sterilize the water in the pressure cooker first.